 Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 Keep out of the reach of children and pets.

 Store in the refrigerator.

 The medication may also be stored at room temperature, at approximately 25 degrees C (77 degrees F) for up to 3 months or until the expiration date, whichever occurs first.
 Do not freeze.
-If you are using the cartridges, once the rubber stopper has been pierced by a needle, the product can only be stored for a maximum of 28 days in the refrigerator or at room temperature between 2 and 25 degrees C (36 and 77 degrees F).
+Once the rubber stopper of the cartridge has been pierced by a needle, the product can only be stored for a maximum of 28 days in the refrigerator or at room temperature between 2 and 25 degrees C (36 and 77 degrees F).
 Protect from light.
-Throw away any unused medication after the expiration date.
+Get rid of any unused medication after the expiration date.

 They need to know if you have any of these conditions:

 Do not take this medication with any of the following: